-Presidential candidate wants to build 3kms wall along public beach to protect golf resort
+A new campaign has begun against a proposal by US presidential candidate Donald Trump to build a 3kms wall along a public beach to protect his golf resort at Doonbeg.

 Tony Lowes of Friends of the Irish Environment said #NatureTrumpsWalls is an international campaign aimed at preventing Mr Trump from building the controversial wall that would limit access to Doughmore Beach in Co Clare and "destroy the pristine dune ecosystem".